 Morris founded Kentucky-based Rubicon, a software company driving innovation in the waste and recycling sector.
 Launched with maxed-out credit cards and a $10,000 line of credit, Rubicon is now valued at well in excess of $1 billion with operations in 20 countries on five continents.
 This proves that big ideas are not limited to the coasts—the American heartland can and will set up to provide jobs and innovation for future generations.

-Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and to be recognized as a Young Global Leader by the World Economic Forum.
+Fast Company named Rubicon to its prestigious annual list of the World’s Most Innovative Companies.
+Morris’s leadership earned him recognition as a Young Global Leader by the World Economic Forum.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.

-Morris is the founder of the Morris Foundation whose mission is to promote access to the American Dream for all Kentuckians.
-A generous benefactor to the University of Kentucky, Morris serves on the Dean’s Advisory Council and as the Entrepreneur in Residence at the Gatton College of Business and Economics at the University of Kentucky.
+Morris founded the Morris Foundation to provide Kentuckians with access to the American Dream and the economic freedom and opportunity.
+He is a benefactor to the University of Kentucky, where he serves on the Dean’s Advisory Council and as Entrepreneur in Residence at the Gatton College of Business and Economics.

 Morris is a Senior Advisor to the Scowcroft Center for Strategy and Security, a member of Business Executives for National Security (BENS), a member of Concordia’s Leadership Council and the Trilateral Commission.